resolve109/study-aws-sa/aws-study-guide.md

   - Verified that read replicas help offload read traffic effectively.
   - For significant improvement in insert operations performance under heavy write loads, changing to Provisioned IOPS SSD (io1) storage is an effective solution
   - Particularly effective when storage performance is identified as the bottleneck for databases with millions of daily updates
-  - More targeted approach for addressing I/O bottlenecks than simply increasing instance memory or using burstable performance instances
+  - More targeted approach for addressing I/O bottleneck than simply increasing instance memory or using burstable performance instances
 - **Multi-AZ Deployments**:
   - Primarily for high availability and disaster recovery
   - Not intended for scaling workloads